Preventive & Family Dentistry for West University and Houston

 Helping patients keep their natural smiles healthy and beautiful for a lifetime is our number one goal at West U Dental.
 Dr. Neda Dodig and her skilled dentistry team are dedicated to working with each patient to develop a personalized preventive maintenance plan, and help them maintain best practices in at-home hygiene.
 Our knowledgeable team members are happy to answer your questions, make product recommendations, and keep patients smiling.
-Contact our Houston team to schedule your visit today.
+Contact our West University Houston team to schedule your visit today.

-Dr. Dodig, our hygienists, and the rest of the team love having the opportunity to provide thorough professional teeth cleanings two times each year, but the other 363 days of the year, oral hygiene is up to our patients.
+Dr. Dodig, our hygienists, and the rest of the team love having the opportunity to provide thorough professional teeth cleanings two times each year for the whole family.
+The other 363 days of the year, oral hygiene is up to our patients.
 That’s why we take time to discuss areas of concern we see and offer ideas for better cleaning these harder to reach surfaces.
 Every patient has thousands of bacteria in their mouths at any moment.
 Like any other living organism, bacteria absorb and digest nutrients from the foods we eat, and bacteria excrete waste products.
 The waste produced by bacteria is a sticky, acidic biofilm, commonly referred to as plaque.
 Plaque adheres to the surfaces of teeth causing tooth decay and gum disease.
 That’s why daily brushing and flossing to remove plaque before it builds up on the surfaces of teeth is essential to keeping smiles healthy.

 What do dentistry and headaches have to do with one another?
 More than you might think.
 The teeth work together with the jaw and the muscles, ligaments, and joints in the face.
 When one of these elements isn’t working properly, the result can be chronic headaches and facial pain.
 TMJ dysfunction, a misalignment of the jaw joints, is a common condition that often causes headaches.
 In many cases, the problem can be remedied with a custom nightguard, created by Dr. Dodig.